mahedjaved/AzureDatabaseMigration/README.md

 A common migration process involves shifting data from on-premise to a cloud service.
 Several cloud providers offer superior data handling stratergies alongside security and access control.
 These services provide a much more attractive solution to companies then to developing on-hand softwares and tools which can be heavily involved and may waste companies resources and time since alot of it will be 'reinventing the wheel'

 The following project simulates a typical migration scenerio.
 It mimics migration to Azure Cloud services.
-The project is broken into 8 milestones.
+The project is broken into six milestones.
 Each covering topics such as Azure Virtual Machine, Azure Entra ID for access control, Geo-replication and failover testing for backup security and Microsoft Entra ID for user access control.
 The entire architecture of the cloud model developed in this project is shown below.

 ## Cloud Architecture